Q: Should I be leery of short-term health insurance plans?

 - You may need pre-certification for many medical services.
 You also need to check whether your policy’s deductible is payable only once, not for each illness or accident.

 - Short-term policies cannot be renewed beyond a certain point.
-They’re generally offered for policy terms of one to six months, and although some plans allow you to reapply, there’s no guarantee you’ll medically qualify for a second policy.
+New federal regulations (enforced as of April 1, 2017) limit short-term plans to less than three months in duration (90 days), and although you may be able to apply for another short-term plan when the first one ends, there’s no guarantee you’ll medically qualify for a second policy.

 - Use of the insurance for an accident or illness may be cited as a pre-existing condition when you applying for another temporary policy – and that could result in denial of coverage.

 - These policies are not considered minimum essential coverage under the ACA, which means that the termination of a short-term policy is not a qualifying event that triggers an open enrollment period for an ACA-compliant plan.
 It also means that you’ll be subject to the ACA’s individual mandate penalty if you rely on a short-term plan instead of obtaining minimum essential coverage (you can have a gap in coverage of less than three months — during which you can have a short-term plan if you choose — without being subject to the penalty).